Melbourne Cup tickets to help fund retired horse welfare

 "It's incumbent on us to ensure our horses have opportunities for a rewarding life after racing," he told reporters in Melbourne.

-Separately, the Victorian Racing Club said 10 per cent of ticket sales from the Melbourne Cup Carnival and 5 per cent of annual membership fees would go toward a new equine welfare fund, which it is seeding with an initial A$1.5 million.
+Separately, the Victoria Racing Club said 10 per cent of ticket sales from the Melbourne Cup Carnival and five percent of annual membership fees would go toward a new equine welfare fund, which it is seeding with an initial A$1.5 million.

 About 300,000 people attend the four-day Carnival each year, with tickets to next week's prestigious Cup race costing A$90 for a general admission pass and up to hundreds of dollars for exclusive packages.

-Liz Walker, the CEO of animal welfare charity RSCPA in Victoria, said the measures were a "good start" but did not go far enough.
+Liz Walker, the CEO of animal welfare charity RSPCA in Victoria, said the measures were a "good start" but did not go far enough.

 "It tends to be focused towards the end-of-life of racehorses and we would say they really have to go right back to the beginning, and we really do need to have that birth-to-death reporting and recording as well as injury statistics," she told the ABC.